-Barbara London is a curator, writer and consultant who founded the video exhibition and collection programs at The Museum of Modern Art, where she worked between 1973 and 2013.
-The exhibitions she organized include one-person shows with Nam June Paik, Bill Viola, Steina Vasulka, Joan Jonas, Shigeko Kubota, Peter Campus, Gary Hill, VALIE EXPORT, Steve McQueen, and Laurie Anderson.
-She was the first U.S. curator to showcase the work of Asian artists Zhang Peili, Song Dong, Teiji Furuhashi, Feng Mengbo, and Yang Fudong.
-Her thematic projects have included Video from Tokyo to Fukui and Kyoto; New Video from China; Anime!; Automatic Update; Looking at Music, parts 1-3; Music Video: the Industry and Its Fringes; and Soundings: A Contemporary Score at MoMA.
-Ms. London was the first to integrate the Internet as part of curatorial practice.
-This includes Stir-fry (1994); Internyet (1998); and dot.jp (http://www.moma.org/dotjp/) (1999.)
-She is adjunct professor in the Yale Graduate Department of Fine Art, a consultant with the Kadist Foundation, is completing a book that Phaidon will be released fall 2019.
+Curator Barbara London is the author of Video/Art, the First Fifty Years, published by Phaidon and available January 14, 2020.
+Recently she organized Seeing Sound, an exhibition that places its audience in immersive encounters with sound as art, and challenges the private quality of our contemporary sonic experience.
+Featuring the work of eight international artists, the show will circulate through Independent Curators International, 2020-2025.
+Ms. London founded the video exhibition and collection programs at The Museum of Modern Art, where she worked between 1973 and 2013.
+During her tenure, she oversaw the acquisition of more than 1000 media art works, including installations, single-channel videotapes, and music videos.
+Among the over 200 exhibitions she organized include one-person shows featuring early audiovisual mavericks Nam June Paik, Bill Viola, Steina Vasulka, Joan Jonas, Shigeko Kubota, Catalina Parra, Peter Campus, Gary Hill, VALIE EXPORT, Steve McQueen, and Laurie Anderson.
+She was the first curator in the United States to showcase the careers of Asia-based media artists Zhang Peili, Song Dong, Teiji Furuhashi, Feng Mengbo, and Yang Fudong.
+Similarly, she was the first to research and showcase media from Latin America.
+Her thematic projects have included Video from Tokyo to Fukui and Kyoto; New Video from China; Anime!, Stillness (Michael Snow and Sam Taylor-Wood), Automatic Update; Looking at Music, parts 1-3; Through the Weeping Glass: On Consolations of Life Everlasting (Limbos & Afterbreezes in the Mütter Museum) with the Quay Brothers; Music Video: the Industry and Its Fringes; and Soundings: A Contemporary Score at MoMA.
+She is an adjunct professor at Yale University and is a consultant with the Kadist Foundation, San Francisco and Paris.